-As Anglo-Saxons settled in England, they developed a unique Anglo Saxon culture culture and society.
+As Anglo-Saxons settled in England, they developed a unique Anglo-Saxon culture and society.

-Their culture was centered on a strong sense of lordship, tribal ties, kinship and fealty to the social elders.
+The Anglo Saxon culture was centered on a strong sense of lordship, tribal ties, kinship, and fealty to the social elders.

-Anglo-Saxon art was depicted in different types of decorative jewellery like beads, brooches, wrist-clasps, and buckles.
+Anglo-Saxon art was depicted in different types of decorative jewelry like beads, brooches, wrist-clasps, and buckles.
 Garnets and gold pieces were used for decorative purposes by the 6th century.

-The foundations of the Wessex royal line was laid by Brythonic King named Cerdic, having a Celtic background.
+The foundations of the Wessex royal line were laid by a Brythonic King named Cerdic, having a Celtic background.

-In the next centuries, Anglo-Saxons formed kingdoms and armies which were at constant wars with each other and invaders.
+In the next centuries, Anglo-Saxons formed kingdoms and armies which were in constant war with each other and invaders.